getsentry/sentry-docs/src/collections/_documentation/support/index.md

 ## Paid Support

-If you are a paid customer of either our hosted offering or On-Premise, you can contact support from within your Sentry organization.
+If you are a paid customer, you can contact support from within your Sentry organization.
 This can be found by going to the dropdown menu under your organization's name in the top left, and clicking "Support".
 We suggest reserving that for actual problems with the service, and when possible referring to our documentation and community support.